 In the recent years, the regeneration of the Part Dieu district and the extension of the rail system are some of the most relevant actions of urban renovation in the city.

-A recent collaboration between the two cities focused on a discussion around mobility and transport at the World Summit on Climate and Territories, organised in Lyon in July 2015.
+- Birmingham contributed to the discussion on mobility and transport at the World Summit on Climate and Territories, Lyon 1-2 July 2015.
 Since then, the two cities have strengthened their collaboration on the issue of transport infrastructure, particularly with exchanges of best practices in the strategy to improve flow around the city.

 |Further information on Lyon (in English) is available here:||City of Lyon|